navneetprasad1311/vsd-soc-pgrm-w5/Floorplan&Placement/README.md

 > Use `whereis` command to locate the binaries of OpenROAD, Yosys and OpenSTA

-With this OpenROAD and its script flow is complete.
+With this OpenROAD and its script flow installation is complete.

 ---